Understanding the "kerf" of the laser

 What does kerf mean?

 The laser burns away a portion of material when it cuts through.
-This is known as the laser kerf and ranges from 0.08mm – 0.45mm depending on the material type and other conditional factors.
+This is known as the laser kerf and ranges from 0.08mm – 1mm depending on the material type and other conditional factors.
+Although above c0.45mm is only experienced when cutting thicker foams.
 Any areas in your design where cut lines come closer than 0.5mm together could burn away entirely.
 Any details narrower than 1mm are likely to be very fragile and in some cases can cause the material to warp whilst cutting.
 As a benchmark, we recommend that minimum cut widths be no smaller than the corresponding thickness of the material.
 For example, if cutting from 3mm acrylic, it’s best not to allow any widths less than 3mm.
 We can go smaller (see the cut width image on the material pages) but this can make your pieces very fragile which might not be suitable for your application.
 We will advise if your drawing has cutting tolerances that are too small, but we can’t be held responsible if your components do not hold together sufficiently.

 Kerf is determined by material properties and thickness.
 But other factors also have an impact on how much the laser takes away.
 The focal length of the lens, pressure of compressed air both have an impact.
 Kerf widths can vary even on the same material sheet, whether cutting a straight line or a curve line or from laser cutting in the x or Y dimension.
 The manufacturing tolerance of the material can also impact the kerf.